-Course Objectives
+What are the Course Objectives?

-By the end of this course, you will be able to:
+Upon completing this course, students will be able to:

-- 1. Demonstrate an understanding of themes, definitions, and symbols relating to religion. - 2.
-Compare and contrast the key underlying beliefs and principles of the major Eastern, Western, indigenous and shamanic religions. - 3.
-Demonstrate knowledge of the evolution and movement of religious beliefs from ancient to contemporary times. - 4.
-Evaluate religious truth claims as potential sources of knowledge. - 5.
-Demonstrate an increased empathetic awareness of religious diversity and differences
+- Demonstrate an understanding of themes, definitions, and symbols relating to religion. - Compare and contrast the key underlying beliefs and principles of the major Eastern, Western, indigenous and shamanic religions. - Demonstrate knowledge of the evolution and movement of religious beliefs from ancient to contemporary times. - Evaluate religious truth claims as potential sources of knowledge. - Demonstrate an increased empathetic awareness of religious diversity and differences.